wejs/docs/docs/theming/helpers.md

 # Template helpers

-> helpers is handlebars functions how allow to do save logic in functions and reuse in templates
+> Helpers is a handlebars functions which allow to do some logic in functions and reuse in templates

 See more information about handlebars and helpers in: http://handlebarsjs.com/